Epitome87/MERN-Monsters/README.md

 # MERN Monsters

+## Description

-## This is the start of my Mongoose-Express-React-Node stack app!
+This is the start of my Mongoose-Express-React-Node stack app!
 It will be a very simple CRUD app, done simply for practice.
 Although tentative for now, the concept will probably be a playful app where fictitious monsters come to share, comment on, and review their favorite places to scare humans.
 I am choosing this concept since I can have some fun with the design and a little bit of writing.
 Since this is an app for merely practice and no one would find much use from most beginner CRUD apps to begin with, I figure it's best to make something at least with a bit of playfulness.

 ## Potential Design